It is contracted and spread by a virus, which is a parasite that needs a living body to reproduce.

 Differences in symptoms between viral and bacterial conjunctivitis

-- Eye color : in viral conjunctivitis it is more pink while in bacterial conjunctivitis it is more red.
+- Eye color: in viral conjunctivitis, it is pinker, while in bacterial conjunctivitis, it is redder.

-- Discharge : in the bacterial one there is expulsion of pus.
+- Discharge: in the bacterial one, there is the expulsion of pus.

 Of course, symptoms vary between strains of infection and how people react to them, so the above differences cannot be used precisely.